tropiano/tropianhs/_posts/2025-07-11-june-report.md

 ## The future

 My immediate goal is to launch another small product.
 This is just to exercise my shipping muscle, I don't have expectations of big earnings.
-I will launch in mid-July, probably.
-My third project will most certainly be a book.
+I will launch in mid-July, probably. **My third project will most certainly be a book**.
 I want to take self-publishing more seriously, and I think I can be successful at it.
 Let's see.

 [soccrbets]: https://soccrbets.com
 [xtopics]: https://xtopics.co